zacisaacson/word_watch/README.md

 ## Submission

-Please tag Dione and Cory in your final PR by 5pm to show us your 🔥awesome🔥 apps.
+Please tag Dione and Cory in your final PR by noon to show us your 🔥awesome🔥 apps.
 We will comment with feedback!
 By that time, please have your project deployed to GitHub pages.
 Also, if you did run the API locally and were hitting that, please change the URL to the Heroku endpoints so it's easier for instructors to check real quick.

 ## Environment Setup